marinaort/FINAL_PYTHON/README.md

 - The file with all the querys must be in the same folder as the script files.
 - The prosite.dat file must be in the same folder as the script files.
 - The folder with all the genbank files must be in the same folder as the script files.
-- After running the program all the files created by it will be moved to the Results folder and the files will be named as the corresponding querys
+- After running the program all the files created by it will be moved to the Results folder and the files will be named as the corresponding querys.
+- Muscle must be installed before running the program.

 Have fun using this program, I hope it is useful.